tfausak/tfausak.github.io/_posts/2012-08-13-the-importance-of-documentation.md

 bases turns into archaeology.
 I can see why [GitHub][] recommends them for every repository they host.

 But what makes a good `README`?
-Just having the file doesn't do you any good.
-You need to write good information for it.
-I like to answer the [Five Ws][] in mine.
+Just having the file doesn't get you anywhere.
+You need to fill it with useful information.
+I try to answer the [Five Ws][] in mine.

 -   *Who* created it?
 This is the person to bother if anything doesn't work like it should.
 Alternatively, if the creator isn't